aangel105/Creditflty/readme.md

 ./signup

-  -give the ability to signup to creditfly and revice special services
+  -give the ability to signup to creditfly and receive special services

 ./creditscore